Disenfranchised Grief: Recognizing Unrecognized Grief

 Complicated grief is when someone continues to experience high levels of distress after a year has gone by since their loss.
 It causes them significant emotional, mental, physical, and social problems in day-to-day life.

-Disenfranchised grief can lead or contribute to complicated grief and shares some symptoms:
+Disenfranchised grief can lead to or contribute to complicated grief and shares some symptoms:

 - Intense rumination